maxonary/simple-crawler/README.md

 # Simple Web Crawler

-A lightweight web crawler with a beautiful Streamlit frontend that allows you to crawl multiple URLs and get full page contents.
+A lightweight web crawler with a beautiful Streamlit frontend that allows you to crawl multiple URLs and extract clean body content along with all discovered links.

 ## Features

 - 🕷️ **Simple URL Input**: Enter single URLs or multiple URLs at once
-- 📄 **Full Page Contents**: Get complete HTML/text content from each page
-- 📊 **Response Details**: View status codes, content types, and encoding information
+- 📄 **Clean Body Content**: Extract main content without scripts, styles, and navigation
+- 🔗 **Link Discovery**: Find all internal and external links on each page
+- 📊 **Smart Content Extraction**: Intelligently targets main content areas
-- 📥 **Export Results**: Download crawl results as JSON or individual HTML files
+- 📥 **Export Results**: Download crawl results as JSON or individual text files
 - 🎨 **Beautiful UI**: Modern Streamlit interface with real-time statistics
-- ⚡ **Fast & Efficient**: Built with requests for optimal performance
+- ⚡ **Fast & Efficient**: Built with requests and BeautifulSoup for optimal performance

 ## Installation